timholy/SnoopCompile.jl/docs/src/tutorials/invalidations.md

 #### Method 2: improve inferability

 The second way to prevent invalidations is to improve the inferability of the victim(s).
+This approach is often applicable to `mt_backedges` invalidations,  but it can sometimes fix `backedges` invalidations too.
+[Invalidation classes](@ref) explains the differences in detail and why inference failures tend to be affiliated with `mt_backedges` invalidations.

-If `Int` and `Char` really are the only possible kinds of cards, then in `playgame` it would be better to declare
+In our blackjack example, if `Int` and `Char` really are the only possible kinds of cards, then in `playgame` it would be better to declare

 ```julia
 myhand = Union{Int,Char}[]